40% of young LGBTQ people have seriously considered suicide in the last year.

 That's just one of the many disturbing findings of The Trevor Project's annual survey of LGBTQ youth under 25 years old.
 The survey, which focuses on LGBTQ youth's mental health, was conducted between December 2019 and March 2020, right before the onset of the coronavirus crisis.

-The Trevor Project's research also discovered:
+The Trevor Project's research also revealed:

 In my role as an Adult Advisor for the New Bedford Gay and Lesbian Alliance (NB-AGLY), I've seen up close how mental health disparities make life so much more challenging for LGBTQ+ youth, not just on the South Coast but everywhere.